chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 > "I will not write it for you, I am writing it for me.
 No idea if for an us, in any near future"

-Football has been my toy world.
+Football has been my toy 'world'.
 Many of you use to say 'football is life-like.'
+Everything in life is a **process**, including this blog where my **perspective** about the sport will try to 'get things right'.
 Football will be my study case for machine learning ML and for institutional drive at Academia Emeritense FC.
-In this first post, I will try to clarify:
+In this first post, I will try to clarify my **process perspective** about:

 {% include alert.html text="- AcEmFC's **culture traits** where aFICS dimensions are reinforced in order to create an identity for playing and behavior," %}
-and

 {% include alert.html text="- The sources of **complexity** in the football game." %}

+{% include note.html text="- To spet aside the dominant view of the football game as a 'battle of atack and defense'.
+Instead, state that football is just a human game, that it is 'real' like life, itself " %}

 ## 0.1.
 A Culture of Innovation and Disruption
 This blog is an effort to build a *culture of innovations and disruptions* [vmware-2018] based on a reflection about the